The Fastest Way To The Top is Together

 You may be familiar with this African proverb: “If you want to go fast, go alone.
 If you want to go far, go together.”

 My mantra for women is "The Fastest Way To The Top is Together"

-As successful women of business, you probably already know that you can’t achieve success on your own.
+As successful women in business, you probably already know that you can’t achieve success on your own.
 Yes, you are the leader of your life and you’ve worked hard to get to where you are, but if you’re honest you know that many people helped you along the way.
 Many of them were women, looking out for their sister who was trying so hard to compete in a male-dominated corporate culture.

-Hollywood likes to depict women as cut-throat adversaries out for themselves but more often than not, I’ve found that women are conscious of the struggle we share in succeeding in the world of business and lend a hand wherever they can.
-Maybe a kindly HR woman gave you the inside scoop at your first job or maybe a colleague explained a gaff you made in a presentation—we all have stories in which women were kind to each other.
+Hollywood likes to depict women as cut-throat adversaries out for themselves but more often than not, I’ve found that women are conscious of the struggle we share in succeeding in the world of business and the "do" lend a hand when they can.
+Maybe a kind HR woman gave you the inside scoop at your first job or maybe a colleague explained a gaff you made in a presentation—we all have stories in which women were kind to each other.
 Women know, on some level, that the two sexes are often perceived as pitted against each other, and realize they need to stick together.

 Who can you support whom you’ve not thought of or maybe even taken for granted?

 If you find yourself stuck in fear of speaking up for yourself or fear of standing up for what you deserve and you need a strong results-oriented confidante who can propel you to greater results, contact us for a personal coaching session or business assessment.